Generic selectors

 A group of Swiss people in a social setting, possibly at an outdoor café, mountain retreat, or urban square, dressed in casual or elegant attire, engaged in conversation or enjoying the scenery.

-• Swiss people’s physical features
+• The physical features of Swiss people

 • Fashion and beauty standards